wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 </pre>

 <h3>Change the parameter</h3>
 The reason to encourage highly parameterized design is to allow the simple measurements when we only want to change select parameter for some values.
-Below is the example need to included in the [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl) to change the NMOS width and run the transicent analysis.
+Below is the example need to included in the [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl) to power supply and run the transicent analysis.
 <pre>
-foreach w_n from {300n,600n,900n,1200n,1500n,1800n}
+foreach vdd from {0.5,0.6}
 {
-	w_p=w_n*2
-	run trans_q2
+   run rise_fall_trans
 }

 </pre>

 <h3>Lab assignements</h3>